10-year-old injured in bus vs. vehicle accident

 A 10-year-old boy from Battle Ground was injured when the school bus he was riding in was struck by another vehicle on Wednesday morning.

-A news release from the Washington State Patrol said the boy was transported from the scene by a private party.
+A news release from the Washington State Patrol said the boy was transported by a private party.

-James M. Langenbach, 49, of Vancouver, was traveling northbound on State Route 503 in a red 1998 GMC Sonoma pickup when he struck the right side of the back of a Battle Ground School District bus.
-The bus was turning left onto 299th Street from southbound State Route 503.
+James M. Langenbach, 49, of Vancouver, was traveling northbound on State Route 503 in a red 1998 GMC Sonoma pickup when he struck the rear end of a Battle Ground School District bus that was turning left onto 299th Street from the southbound lanes.

 Both of the vehicles blocked the northbound lane and were damaged in the accident.